 Step 2: Install Exalate on GitHub

 Now that Exalate is ready on Azure DevOps, we’ll move over to GitHub.
-We install Exalate on each of the platforms to guarantee autonomy on both sides of the connection.

-Open GitHub, go to the marketplace and search for Exalate.
+Open GitHub, go to the marketplace, and search for Exalate.
 You can follow this link to save some time if you prefer.

 Click the green “Set up a plan” button first.
-Fortunately, Exalate for GitHub has a free trial, so you can try it out for nothing.
+Fortunately, Exalate for GitHub has a free trial, so you can try it out for free.
 Click the “Install it for free” box to take advantage of it.

 Next, you can choose one of the two methods for accessing GitHub from Exalate.
 Giving it your username and password is the easiest, but that might be removed in the future.
 Creating an “OAuth token” is the other option.